autoapply/autoapply/docs/configuration.md

 - `REQUEST_URI` - the requested URI, for example `/echo1`
 - `REMOTE_ADDR` - the IP address of the requesting client

-Additionally, all request HTTP headers will be available as environment variables.
-To improve compatibility with existing shells, the header names will be prefixed with `HTTP_`, translated to uppercase and all special characters will be replaced with `_`.
+Additionally, all request HTTP headers and query parameters will be available as environment variables.

+Header name environment variables will be prefixed with `HTTP_` and query parameters will be prefixed with `QUERY_`.
+Both header names and query parameters will be converted to uppercase and all characters other than letters or numbers will be replaced with `_`.

-For example, the HTTP header `User-Agent` will be available as `HTTP_USER_AGENT`.
+For example, the HTTP header `User-Agent` will be available as `HTTP_USER_AGENT`, the query parameter from the URL `/test?param.1=x` will be available as `QUERY_PARAM_1`.

 ### `path`